|

 Report the click

-When the user clicks the link, report a content_engaged event so the publisher sees the clickthrough:
+When the user clicks the link, report a content_engaged event so the content owner sees the clickthrough:

 json